-“Since time immemorial the proverbial ‘other woman’ has been vilified and looked down upon,” observes Sushma Perla, NLP coach, and counselor.
-“There is very little discussion on the heartbreak of being the other woman or how does the other woman feel about the wife or the home she is supposed to be wrecking.
-And mind you, the psychological effects of being the other woman can often be very destructive and quite painful.”
+“Since time immemorial the proverbial ‘other woman’ has been vilified and looked down upon,” observes Sushma.
+“There is very little discussion on dealing with the heartbreak of being a mistress or how does the other woman feel.
+And mind you, it can often be very destructive to a woman’s mental and emotional health.”

 Take for example one of the most famous love triangles in recent history – Lady Diana’s ill-fated marriage to Prince Charles and the presence of his current wife Camilla in the equation.
 “There were three people in this marriage” was Diana’s iconic statement in an interview that is quoted even today.

-9 Psychological Effects Of Being The Other Woman
+20 Psychological Effects Of Being The Other Woman

 Related Reading: Do Affairs That Break Up A Marriage Last?